antb123/stellar-payment-api/README.md

   - `TRANSFER_SERVER`
   - `TRANSFER_SERVER_SEP0024`

-Python example on how to fetch TEMPO's testnet `stellar.toml`:
+Python example on how to fetch the testnet `stellar.toml`:
 ```python
 import requests
 import toml